 Here are some interesting outdoor activities you can enjoy during your stay in Bright Victoria:

 - Walking Trails and outdoor excursions

 - Fishing - Trout Farms

 I have stayed at Bright Pine Valley Tourist Park two times during my stay at Bright, Victoria.
-The fully furnished cabins are equipped with bunks and kitchen which is ideal for a family stay.
+The fully furnished cabins are equipped with bunks and a kitchen which is ideal for a family stay.

 Drive from Bright to Bairnsdale is probably the most interesting road trip I have even taken through the isolated countryside and some wild windy weather along the way.
 The landscape is absolutely amazing with plenty of rolling hills till you descend to Bairnsdale in Gippsland Region.
-In the evening the weather turned stormy and I was driving along with the very strong winds.
+In the evening the weather turned stormy and I was driving along with very strong winds.

 Our original plan was to drive back to Mount Hotham and spend the night in Propenkah.
 However, with the forecast of heavy snow on Mount Hotham, we were forced to drive from Omeo to Bruthen.
 The remote isolation of the region is shocking as well as awe-inspiring.
 The sheer isolation of remote farmsteads and properties shows the challenges faced by early settlers in this region.
 Rolling hills with heavy vegetation along the way offer the unique beauty of the Gippsland Region.

 Bairnsdale was a sigh of relief and we enjoyed the amazing layout of the city with plenty of historical buildings and cafes.
 Bairnsdale Motel (4-stars) offers quality accommodation in the centre of the city.